rjl-climate/ushcn-analysis-tool/README.md

 ### Data Requirements

-The analysis requires USHCN datasets (102MB total) available from NOAA:
+The analysis requires USHCN datasets (102MB total) available from NOAA.
+Due to file size (102MB total), data files are not included in the repository.

 #### **Download Required Data Files**

-**Due to file size (102MB total), data files are not included in the repository.**

-These are not easily accessible.
-To assist, we've written [a utility](https://github.com/rjl-climate/US-Historical-Climate-Network-downloader) to download them and create the necessary data files.
+To our knowledge, these are not accessible in an easily processable format.
+To assist, we've written [a Rust utility](https://crates.io/crates/ushcn) to download them and create the necessary data files.
 To install the utility, follow the instructions.
 Running the utility will create 4 datafiles:

 1. **Monthly FLS52 (fully adjusted)**: `ushcn-monthly-fls52-{date}.parquet` (12MB)